 Details incorporated into this small Spanish home include a tumbled Oklahoma Stone cobble driveway.
 The installation looks great with the custom Spanish-style carriage house garage door.

-A hand wrought iron window grille adds to the architectural interest, as do the unique oversized plaster columns supporting the iron railings stair stepping up to the covered deck.
+A handmade wrought iron window grille adds architectural interest, as do the unique, oversized plaster columns supporting the iron railings that stair step up to the covered deck, above.

 Colorful Spanish deco tiles were incorporated into the exterior staircase design.
 Hand-made Tecate clay stair tread tiles with bullnose detail were custom ordered to compliment the Spanish deco tile risers.

-At the top of the stairs, Tecate clay floor tiles continue right up to the French doors of the eat-in kitchen.
-You can also see the red tile roof above the front door, and the scroll details incorporated into a simple iron railing design.
+On the covered deck, Tecate clay floor tiles continue right up to the French doors of the eat-in kitchen.
+You can also see the scroll details incorporated into the simple iron railing design.

 Reflections in the glass of this Spanish-style quatrefoil window include the beach, palm trees and red tile roofs of neighboring homes.
 Also, the crisp chamfered plaster detailing surrounding it.